bujiio/buji-pac4j/README.md

     [urls]
     /callback = clientsFilter

+Notice you have two additional elements for Shiro:
+- a realm: `ClientRealm` with which you can define the default granted roles and permissions in addition to the ones provided by any `AuthorizationGenerator` attached to the client used for authentication
-Notice you also need to configure a specific realm: `ClientRealm` and a specific subject factory: `ClientSubjectFactory`.
+- a subject factory: `ClientSubjectFactory`.

 ### Protect an url

-You can protect an url and require the user to be authenticated by a client by using one of the following filter: `ClientPermissionsAuthorizationFilter`, `ClientRolesAuthorizationFilter` or `ClientUserFilter`.
+You can protect an url and require the user to be authenticated  by a client or have the appropriate roles or permissions by using one of the following filter: `ClientUserFilter`, `ClientPermissionsAuthorizationFilter` or `ClientRolesAuthorizationFilter`.
 For example:

     [main]